-Join Donovan Keith for an in-depth discussion in this video Creating terra-cotta using the Oren-Nayar model in the Illumination channel, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating terra-cotta using the Oren-Nayar model in the Illumination channel, part of Cinema 4D: Creating Materials.

 The Cinema 4D material defaults are a good starting place for a lot of different…surface types, however, they really start to breakdown when you're trying to…simulate a rough surface.
 In this video, we're going to go ahead and…create a terracotta material.
 And to do that, I'm going to start by…creating a new material.
 I'm going to name it terracotta and I'm…going to apply it to my teapot.
 Also, I'm going to turn on my Interactive…Render Region, which I can access by pulling down this menu or by hitting…option R on my keyboard or Alt+R on a PC.
 So right now we're getting a material that…looks perhaps like plastic or maybe a porcelain with a high sheen.…

 But what I want is terracotta, which is a sort of a baked clay which is very rough…in appearance.
 So let's open up the material and start by…getting the color a little bit closer.
 So in the color channel, I'm going to play…around with these colors until I get something I like the look of.…So a reddish brown, maybe a little desaturated, and some values that I found…

 - Applying materials to objects, NURBs caps, and polygon selections